 131. PRINCIPLES OF INSURANCE.
 A study of insurance contracts, underwriting organizations, and insurance representation and procedures.
-Three credits; autumn; M.W.F., 7:30.
+Three credits; spring; M.W.F., 10:15.

 136. REAL ESTATE.
 A survey course in the basic principles and problems of real estate management and appraisal.
 Three credits; spring; M.W.F., 7:30.